pustotnik/zenmake/docs/conftests.rst

         The configuration header is used to limit the size of the command-line.
 By default file name is ``<task name>_config.h``.
         Parameter ``guard`` can be used to change C/C++ header guard.
+        Parameter ``remove-defines`` means removing the defines after they are added into configuration header file and it is True by default.

         In your C/C++ code you can just include this file like that:

         .. code-block:: c++